rustdesk/doc.rustdesk.com/content/self-host/rustdesk-server-pro/_index.en.md

 ### Hardware requirement

 Lowest level VPS is enough for your use cases.
 The server software is not CPU and memory intensive.
 Our public ID server hosted on a 2 CPU/4 GB Vultr server serves 1.0+ million endpoints.
 Each relay connection consumes avg 180kb per second.
-1 cpu core and 1G ram is enough to support 1000 relay concurrent connection.
+1 cpu core and 1G ram is enough to support 1000 relay concurrent connections.

 ### Video tutorials